nikhil-mishra-git/social-post-app/README.md

 # Social-Post-App

-Welcome to **Social-Post-App**, a social media posting platform built using **Node.js, Express, MongoDB, Tailwind CSS, EJS, and JWT**.
-This application allows users to create and share posts with a simple and intuitive interface. ✨📝
+A social media posting platform built using **Node.js, Express, MongoDB, Tailwind CSS, EJS, and JWT**.

 Social-Post-App provides a seamless experience for users to create, update, and delete posts while ensuring secure authentication. 🔐🚀